matteocrippa/awesome-swift/README.md

 * [XAnimatedImage](https://github.com/khaledmtaha/XAnimatedImage) - XAnimatedImage is a performant animated GIF engine for iOS written in Swift based on FLAnimatedImage

 ### Key Value Coding
+*Libraries for key-value coding in Swift*

 * [SwiftKVC](https://github.com/bradhilton/SwiftKVC) - Key-Value Coding (KVC) for native Swift classes and structs.

 ### Keyboard
+*Do you want to create your own customized keyboard?
+Here are some interesting resources*

 * [Hodor Keyboard](https://github.com/jonomuller/Hodor-Keyboard) - poc for custom keyboard implementation.

 ### Kit
+*Libraries for coding with a simplified API*

 * [BFKit-Swift](https://github.com/FabrizioBrancati/BFKit-Swift) - A collection of useful classes to develop Apps faster.
 * [C4iOS](https://github.com/C4Framework/C4iOS) - Harnesses the power of native iOS programming with a simplified API.

 ### Layout
+*Libs to help you with layout.*

 * [ManualLayout](https://github.com/isair/ManualLayout) - Easy to use and flexible AutoLayout alternative for iOS 8+.
 Supports AsyncDisplayKit.
 * [Neon](https://github.com/mamaral/Neon) - A powerful Swift programmatic UI layout framework.